ashley-wu1/Fake-Reddit-Clone/README.md

 6) Then move into the server folder of the repository. (i.e. use `cd file/path/server`).

-7) In the server folder, run the following commands to install the necessary packages:
+7) In the server folder, run the following command to install the necessary packages: `npm install`
-- `npm install`
-- `npm install mongoose`
-- `npm install bcrypt`
-- `npm install validator`
-- `npm install js-cookie`
-- `npm install jsonwebtoken`
-- `npm install express-session`
-- `npm install jest`

 8) Now go to the client folder of the repository (i.e. use `cd file/path/client`).